fle/fle.github.io/sources/002-drush-cheat-sheet.rst

 :tags: drush
 :category: dev
 :author: Florent Lebreton (fle)
+:summary: Drush (DRUpal SHell) is a command-line which allows you to administer your Drupal site in console.
+It can be very useful when you have broken your site and when you can't access to your administration interface.

 Drush (DRUpal SHell) is a command-line which allows you to administer your Drupal site in console.